-$\ln(CPUE_s + k) \sim year + vessid + latlong + \lambda(hooks) + g(month) + h(moon)$ (1)
+$$ln(CPUE_s + k) \sim year + vessid + latlong + \lambda(hooks) + g(month) + h(moon)$$ (1)

 The constant k, added to allow for modelling sets with zero catches of the species of interest, was 10% of the mean CPUE for all sets.
-The functions λ , g and h were cubic splines with 10, 4, and 4 degrees of freedom respectively.
+The functions $\lambda$ , g and h were cubic splines with 10, 4, and 4 degrees of freedom respectively.
 The number of hooks was included in the model to allow for possible hook saturation or other factors associated with hooks per set.
 The variable moon was the lunar illumination on the date of the set.
-The variables year, vessid, and latlong (5° latitude-longitude cell) were fitted as categorical variables.
+The variables year, yessid, and year and year are latitude-longitude cell) were fitted as categorical variables.